 In addition, we will administer a vocabulary test (Dunn & Dunn, 1998; Schlichting, 2005), adding to the earlier mentioned body of research with children (Evans et al., 2009; Newman et al., 2016; Singh et al., 2012) and extending this question into adulthood.
 Misyak and Christiansen (2012) have also assessed vocabulary in adults, where it correlated marginally with print exposure but not with SL.
 However, their vocabulary assessment differed from ours - proposed in 2.3.3.d - in that it required participants to choose a synonym for a target word, whereas our proposed vocabulary test requires participants to choose a picture corresponding to the meaning of a target word.
+Therefore, analogous to earlier research with children, we predict a positive relation between SL and vocabulary size.

-Finally, even though this experiment will answer the new questions above, it will also be a partial replication and extension of earlier experiments (Assaneo et al., 2019; Batterink &

-Paller, 2017; Pinto et al., 2022).
+Finally, even though this experiment will answer the new questions above, it will also be a partial replication and extension of earlier experiments (Assaneo et al., 2019; Batterink & Paller, 2017; Pinto et al., 2022).
 We therefore expect to find comparable results to these earlier studies, consisting of increasing phase-locking to the word-frequency over the course of exposure in the structured condition, but not in an unstructured random condition (Batterink & Paller, 2017; Pinto et al., 2022).
-We also predict a replication of the behavioral results of Batterink and Paller (2017) in the tasks of explicit and implicit memory of the words.
-Moreover, we expect that the neural measure of SL correlates significantly with the target detection task (Batterink & Paller, 2017).
-We are extending this prior work because the participants in the current study will be speakers of Dutch, and the stimuli we have are newly created and adhere to Dutch phonotactics.8 Finally, we expect to replicate effect of the SSS task showing an SL advantage in participants with a higher synchronizing ability as expressed by the phase-locking value (PLV) of their speech (Assaneo et al., 2019).
+We also predict a replication of the behavioral results of Batterink and Paller (2017) in the tasks of explicit and implicit memory of the words, which would also be in line with our pilot results (appendix B).
+Moreover, we will test if the neural measure of SL correlates significantly positively with the behavioral tasks (Batterink & Paller, 2017).
+We are extending this prior work because the participants in the current study will be speakers of Dutch, and the stimuli we have are newly created and adhere to Dutch phonotactics.8 Finally, we expect to replicate effect of the SSS task showing the finding of an SL advantage in participants with a higher synchronizing ability as expressed by the phaselocking value (PLV) of their speech in the SSS task (Assaneo et al., 2019).